jaylane/utility-belt/Site/content/docs/_expressions_summary.md

 You can set a memory variable using the `setvar` expression.
 It expects two arguments, the first being a string of the name to store the variable under, and the second being the value to store.
 For example `setvar[myVariable,123]` would store the number value `123` as a variable named `myVariable`.
 All data types can be stored in a memory variable.
 To read the value stored in a variable, you use the expression `getvar`.
 It expects one argument: a string of the variable name.
 For example to retrieve the memory variable we stored above we can use `getvar[myVariable]`, this will return the stored number `123`.
 There is an alternate (shorter) syntax for getting a memory variable, `$`.
 For example to get the same value stored above, you could use the alternate syntax: `$myVariable`.

 Persistent and global variables have their own methods/syntax for getting and setting.
-Persistent variables use `setpvar` to set, `getpvar` to read, and supports the alternate syntax `%` for getting variables (`%myPersistentVariable` returns the persistent variable named `myPersistentVariable`).
+Persistent variables use `setpvar` to set, `getpvar` to read, and supports the alternate syntax `@` for getting variables (`@myPersistentVariable` returns the persistent variable named `myPersistentVariable`).
 Global variables use `setgvar` to set, `getgvar` to read, and supports the alternate syntax `&` for getting variables (`&myGlobalVariable` returns the global variable named `myGlobalVariable`)

 ### Expression Examples
 * `coordinatedistancewithz[getplayercoordinates[], wobjectgetphysicscoordinates[wobjectgetselection[]]]`